gitReiko/bannerlord_europe_1100_eastern_expansion/README.md

 It's possible, but at the moment I plan to focus on Eastern Europe.
 With a focus on the territory of Belarus, and its neighbors.

 ATTENTION!!!
-The mod is strictly tied to the version of the main mod Europe 1100, and most likely will work only with the version for which it was created.
+The mod is strictly tied to the version of the main mod Empires of Europe 1100, and most likely will work only with the version for which it was created.

 Compatibility with Erik's Troops